 The Regional Portfolio Model (RPM) is used to estimate the system costs of a resource strategy under a given scenario.
-The RPM is described exhaustively in Appendix L. The RPM tests a wide range of resource strategies including the amount of conservation developed, the amount of demand response optioned and the amount of thermal and renewable resources optioned across 800 potential futures.
+The RPM is described exhaustively in Appendix L. The RPM tests a wide range of resource strategies including the timing and amount of conservation developed, the timing and amount of demand response optioned and the timing and amount of thermal and renewable resources optioned across 800 potential futures.
 For each of the 800 potential futures examined, the RPM estimates capital costs for constructing new resources and operating costs of new and existing resources, as described in the previous section of this chapter.
 Each future then results in an estimate of the system costs.

-One of the characteristics of a least-cost resource strategy in the RPM is that options for new generation and DR that are not built in at least one of the 800 futures are removed.
-That is, it is assumed that these options were not established until there was at least some probability that they would be exercised.
+One of the characteristics of a least-cost resource strategy in the RPM is that options for new generation and DR that are not built in at least one of the 800 futures are removed from testing.
+That is, it is assumed that the options are not established until there is at least some probability that they would be exercised.
 Therefore, least cost resource strategies identified in the RPM recommend that options be taken at specific times in the future.
 In all scenarios examined and for all resources considered, having open options at every opportunity (i.e. continuous optioning) is more expensive.
+This is primarily due to the fact that the longest lead time for generating resource construction assumed was 30 months, so the potential need for an option can be forecast with much more certainty than when resource construction lead times were 10 to 12 years.
 Maintaining these options strictly for crucial times should be a less costly approach for regional utilities to meet the needs of their system.

-Resource strategies that minimize both cost and risk are considered optimal for a scenario.
+Resource strategies that minimize both cost and economic risk are considered optimal for a scenario.
 The RPM minimizes system cost by seeking resource strategies that reduce the average of the 800 future system cost estimates.
-The model minimizes system risk by seeking resource strategies that minimize the average of the 80 most expensive future system cost estimates.
+The model minimizes system economic risk by seeking resource strategies that minimize the average of the 80 most expensive future system cost estimates.
 In this case "optimal" is limited to a comparison of the range of strategies tested by the RPM.
 Because of the complexity of the system cost calculation in the RPM, it is impossible to guarantee an optimal result without calculating every possible resource strategy.
 Modern computers are not yet powerful enough to complete this level of calculation in a reasonable amount of time.
 Instead some enhanced methods of searching through the resource strategies were used.
 Further discussion of this is found in Appendix L.